loopandlearn/news/docs/index.md

 If you're on 2.6.0, stay there for now.

-## Dealing with Hypos?
+## Dealing with Low Glucose?

-When you feel a low coming on, or when you are already hypo and need to raise your blood glucose efficiently, do you reach for juice or a carby food option?
+When you feel low glucose (hypoglycemia) coming on, or when your glucose is already low and you need to raise your blood glucose efficiently, do you reach for juice or a snack food option?
 This [article by Dan Heller](https://danheller.substack.com/p/the-best-way-to-treat-hypoglycemia) is a long read, but a good one.

 We encourage you to put in the time! ; ) Here are some important points to whet your appetite: